Waving to the crowd

 Meetings

-Regular meetings are held each month on the 2nd Tuesday, 6:30-8 p.m. at Lane Community College, 3149 Oak Street, Florence, during the academic year.
-From June through September, meetings are held at the Siuslaw Public Library and at area restaurants.
-Attendance averages 10-25, with a wide range of ages (teens-80’s) and a mix of PFLAG parents, gays and straight allies.
+Regular meetings are held each month on the 2nd Monday, 6:30-8 p.m. at Florence United Methodist Church, 2nd and Kingwood, in Florence.
 At each meeting there’s a program, refreshment break, and support group time.
 Recent programs have included speakers on internalized homophobia, LGBT history, and on the impact of welcoming churches.

 Special Projects: